scriptator/histtune/README.md

 It lets you explore historical tuning systems and compare them with our usual *equal temperament* by playing examples.
 The major point is, however, that it is a full MIDI player, where you can play your own MIDI files in a chosen temperament.

+The frontend part is rather ugly because I only put it together quickly using jQuery.
+However, the logic behind the tuning systems is quite good, I think.

 ## Demo

 Visit https://smaug95.github.io/histtune/ to see it working.